 Originating in Egypt about 1000 years ago, the Falafel is the ultimate street food.
-Traditionally deep fried and served with pickled vegetables, drizzled with a tzatzki sauce and wrapped in a flatbread such as my homemade Pita Bread.
-Spicy and crunchy, Falafels are an awesome vegan meal, rumored to have been created to act as a meat substitute on Holy days.
+Traditionally Falafel recipes have them deep fried and served with pickled vegetables, drizzled with a tzatziki sauce and wrapped in a flatbread such as my homemade Pita Bread.
+Spicy and crunchy, my Baked Falafels are an awesome vegan meal, rumored to have been created to act as a meat substitute on Holy days.

 I bake my Falafel recipe, which is not the traditional way.
 Let’s face it, I’m lazy, haha, and I don’t want to clean my kitchen after deep frying a gazillion Falafels.
 Baked Falafel not only saves you a ton of clean-up but its also easier since they all bake at the same time on a sheet tray.